hmchen47/DataScience/Stats/ProbStatsPython/04-Combinatorics.md

   + w/o repetition: $n^{\underline{k}}$

 + k-permutations
-  + 2-permutations of {a, b, c}: ab, ac, ba, bc, ca, cb
+  + example: 2-permutations of {a, b, c}: ab, ac, ba, bc, ca, cb
-  + n-permutation pf an n-set: a permutation of the set
+  + n-permutation of an n-set: a permutation of the set
   + \# permutations of k out of n objects $\to$ <span style="color: cyan;">k-permutations</span> of n
   + \# k-permutations of an n-set
     + def: $n \times (n-1) \times \cdots \times (n-k+1) \stackrel{\text{def}}{=} n^{\underline{k}}$